Free New York Criminal & Arrest Records Search: Counties & Boroughs

 Free New York Arrest Records & Criminal Records Search

-Access New York Records: background checks, warrants, probation and parole, court records, and all criminal and arrest records.
+Access New York Records: background checks, mugshots, warrants, probation and parole, court records, and all criminal and arrest records.

 Thanks to the Freedom of Information Act (FOIA) and New York’s Freedom of Information Law (FOIL), New York criminal records can be found through local agencies or divisions of varying municipalities.